Luka-Kudra/LukaKudra/README.md

 <p>My personal portfolio was made in just one day.
 By this time I got way </p>
-<p>more experienced in design and programming those designs into reality. </p>
+more experienced in design and programming those designs into reality.
-<p>Here I listed some of my best work so I hope you will like it!</p>
+Here I listed some of my best work so I hope you will like it!</p>